Bálint Vécsei

-Bálint Máté Vécsei (born 13 July 1993) is a Hungarian footballer who plays as a midfielder for Ferencváros.
+Bálint Máté Vécsei (born 13 July 1993) is a Hungarian professional footballer who plays as a midfielder for Hungarian club Paksi SE.

 Club career

 He started playing football at the Kazinczy Ferenc elementary school in Kazincbarcika.
 Since his father is a geography-physical education teacher, he immediately fell in love with football.
 Vécsei started his career in the Kazincbarcikai SC's youth team.

 Budapest Honvéd

 On 28 July 2008, Budapest Honvéd signed him.
 On 11 May 2011, he played his first Hungarian League match against Győri.
-In the 2012–13 season of the Hungarian League he played 28 matches and also scored four goals.
+In the 2012–13 season of the Hungarian League Vécsei played 28 matches and scored four goals.

 Bologna

 On 18 August 2015, he was signed by the Serie A club Bologna F.C.
 1909.
 At the same time he was loaned to U.S. Lecce.

 Lugano

 On 13 July 2016, Vécsei joined Swiss club Lugano on a season-long loan deal.
-During his time at Lugano he provided a man of the match performance against FC Sion with two goals in the 77th and 92nd minute.
+During his time at Lugano he provided a man of the match performance against FC Sion with two goals, in the 77th and 92nd minute.